 Can I address new demands of my business — like cloud and mobile devices?

-How do I map authentication methods to business risk and the needs of my users?
+How do I map access control methods to business risk and the needs of my users?

 Can I centrally manage, control and administer all my users and endpoints?